18F/hub/_pages/qa/hub-tutorial.md

 Once you're finished with your changes, write about your changes in the "Commit changes" box.
 Select "Create a new branch" radio button and click on the "Propose file change" button.
 On the next page click the "Create a pull request" button.

 Congrats!
 You've edited a Hub page.

+## How to edit team information

+TODO

+## How to edit project information

+TODO